-Maintaining your furnace can go a long way in the months in between furnace service appointments.
-One of the easiest, and essential, ways to care for your furnace lies in replacing your furnace filter.
-Having a clogged air filter may contribute to a variety of negative concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are each month.
+Maintaining your furnace can go a long way in the time in between furnace service appointments.
+One of the simplest, and essential, ways to take care of your furnace lies in replacing your furnace filter.
+Having a dirty air filter may contribute to a variety of negative concerns for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills every month.

-So what goes in to consideration when you should replace your furnace filter?
+So what goes in to consideration when you should change your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters typically need to be switched out every month and 3 inch filters should be changed every three months, dependent on the recommendations of the filter maker.
+1 inch filters normally need to be switched out every month and 3 inch filters need to be replaced every three months, dependent on the recommendations of the filter maker.

 - Home habits: if you have pets in your home, it could make sense to replace your filter more often as a result of pet dander.
-If a family member deals with allergies or asthma, think about replacing your home’s air filter more regularly to help potentially decrease their symptoms.
+If a family member deals with allergies or asthma, consider changing your home’s air filter more regularly to help potentially decrease their symptoms.

 Now you’re probably wondering how to replace your furnace filter.
-More than likely, this will differ depending on what furnace you have, but typically:
+More than likely, this will differ depending on what furnace you have, but normally:

-At Midland Air Service Experts Heating & Air Conditioning, we’ll swap out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or set up an appointment with us online.
+At Midland Air Service Experts, we offer membership plans that include swapping out standard furnace filters.
+Give us a call today at 803-399-7208 or set up an appointment with us online.